MicrosoftDocs/Hololens/hololens/hololens-new-edge.md

 Some environments may have network restrictions to account for as a consideration.
 To ensure a smooth experience with the new Edge please [enable these Microsoft endpoints.](https://docs.microsoft.com/deployedge/microsoft-edge-security-endpoints)

 Read more about the currently available [endpoints for HoloLens](hololens-offline.md).

+## Install web apps
+ > [!Note]
+> As of [Windows Holographic, version 21H1](hololens-release-notes.md#windows-holographic-version-21h1), the Office web app will no longer be pre-installed.

+You can use the new Edge to install web apps alongside Microsoft Store apps.
+For example, you can install the Microsoft Office web app to view and edit files hosted on SharePoint or OneDrive.
+To install the Office web app, visit https://www.office.com and select the **App Available** or **Install Office** button in the address bar.
+Select **Install** to confirm.
+> [!IMPORTANT]Office web app functionality is only available when your HoloLens 2 has an active internet connection.

 ## WebXR and 360 Viewer